 MT 151 | 971-722-6117 | Hours: Mon. - Thu.
 9am - 8pm.
 Fri.
 9am - 2pm & Sat.
 9am - 2pm.

-Here at Featured Culture we want to shine the light on all of the wonderful diversity of Southeast Center.
+Here at Featured Culture we want to shine the light on all of the wonderful diversity of Southeast Campus.
 Check back bi-weekly for a new interview.
 All interviews are done by our International Advocate, Naomi Barbos.
 Come and check out the interviews with students from Asia, the Middle East, The Americans and many other countries!

 Can you say a few things about yourself?